 Elopement – leaving a nursing home without supervision – can be extremely dangerous for aging residents, and it is a problem that nursing homes need to take adequate measures to avoid.
 While elopement is often a product of dementia, voluntarily eloping is very frequently a sign that a resident has experienced abuse, and in almost all cases it is a product of negligent care.

 What to Do When Nursing Home Abuse Occurs

 If you or a loved one has suffered nursing home abuse, an experienced attorney can help you hold the nursing home and the abusive staff member legally responsible for any injuries that occurred.
 You will need to prove that neglect or intentional abuse occurred, and the Denver nursing home abuse lawyers at Levine Law can help you gather the evidence you need.
 Our legal team has more than 20 years of experience helping injured victims throughout the Denver area get the justice they deserve.
 We are tough litigators who will make sure the parties who are responsible for the neglect and abuse are held accountable for their actions.

 Claims Handled by a Denver Nursing Home Abuse Attorney

 The consequences of abuse depend upon the type of abuse that occurs.
 Some examples of injuries or damage that abused nursing home residents can suffer include:

 Adults who work their whole life deserve to be well-taken care of in their golden years, making nursing home abuse a particularly egregious type of wrongdoing.
-At Levine Law, we take our role as advocates for nursing home abuse victims seriously, and we will fight vigorously to obtain the maximum compensation available under the law.
-Contact our Denver nursing home abuse lawyers online or at (303) 333-8000 to learn more about how we can help you.
+At Levine Law, our injury attorneys take our role as advocates for nursing home abuse victims seriously and we will fight vigorously to obtain the maximum compensation available under the law.
+Contact a Denver nursing home abuse attorney online or at 303-333-8000 to learn more about how we can help you.